 AI Transformation Advising

-Inventor on a US AI patent.
+Named inventor on a US AI patent.
 Founder of a machine-learning platform sold to universities.
-Twenty-five years of senior leadership across analytics, ML, IoT, and cybersecurity — and today, driving cross-functional AI transformation across an entire organization.
-Most "AI advisors" can only do one of these.
-I do them all — and I coach the people side of the change.
+Twenty-five years of senior leadership across analytics, ML, IoT, and cybersecurity — and today, leading cross-functional AI transformation as CTO at Liferaft Labs.
+I bring technical depth, executive perspective, and coaching to the work.

 The challenge